-Factbox-How does Britain's parliament approve the Brexit trade deal?
+FACTBOX-How does Britain's parliament approve the Brexit trade deal?

 WILL PARLIAMENT APPROVE THE DEAL?

+The opposition Labour Party has confirmed it will back the deal, meaning there will be a majority in the elected lower house of parliament.
+Labour leader Keir Starmer said that, although the deal was thin, it was better than no deal at all.

-There could be a core of pro-Brexit lawmakers in Johnson’s party who vote against the deal on the grounds that it doesn’t deliver the kind of clean break they wanted.
+Whilst there could be a core of pro-Brexit lawmakers in Johnson’s party who vote against the deal on the grounds that it doesn’t deliver the kind of clean break they wanted, they will not have sufficient numbers to defeat the government.

-But the opposition Labour Party is not expected to oppose it - even if they do not agree with the way the government has negotiated, and will likely find fault with parts of the deal.

-Labour leader Keir Starmer has argued that given a choice between having a deal or having no deal, a deal is preferable.

 WHAT ARE THEY BEING ASKED TO APPROVE?